saltyorg/docs/docs/apps/deluge.md

 ## What is it?

-[Deluge](https://deluge-torrent.org/){: target=_blank rel="noopener noreferrer" } is a torrent client that can be used as an alternative to rutorrent.
+[Deluge](https://deluge-torrent.org/){: target=_blank rel="noopener noreferrer" } is a torrent client that can be used as an alternative to qbittorrent.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|